Untitled Page

 Product samples should not have company logos or proprietary stickers on them.
 You may bring materials to your course to leave as takeaways, but you may not pass around the information during the course.
 Once a course of at least 50 minutes in length has ended (or before it begins), you may discuss any company or product information you would like with the attendees.

-If a course is offered on the same venue as a marketing product (for example, a CDROM or website), the “for credit” portion must be clearly indicated and separate from any product, brand, or service promotion.
+If a course is offered on the same venue as a marketing product (for example website or learning management system), the “for credit” portion must be clearly indicated and separate from any product, brand, or service promotion.

 6. Registered courses must include a mechanism for assessing participant attainment of the learning objectives/outcomes.